 The History of the Negroni

-It is widely believed that the Negroni was created and named for Count Camillo Negroni in the 1920s.
-The story goes that the drink was invented when he ordered an Americano with gin at Cafe Casoni in Florence, Italy.
+It's widely believed that the Negroni was created and named for Count Camillo Negroni in the 1920s.
+The story goes that the drink was invented when he ordered an Americano with gin at Caffè Casoni in Florence, Italy.

 Is it true?
-There's really no definitive answer, and, as often happens in the cocktail world, the story has been muddled over the years.
+There's really no definitive answer.
+As often happens in the cocktail world, the story has been muddled over the years.
 Even the question of Count Negroni's existence has been brought into question.
-This has led to some great debates and a lot of research, as evidenced in Drinking Cup's detailed look at the origin of the Negroni.
+This has led to some great debates and a lot of research into the origin of the Negroni.

 How Strong Is the Negroni?